LNAK10084U Theories of Urban Design

 MSc Programme in Landscape Architecture

-urban design.
+for urban design.
 Urban design is here understood in a broad sense,

 encompassing visions and plans for the morphology of cities and the

-interplay with social and ecological sustainability (liveability
+interplay with social and ecological sustainability (quality of

 - From pre-modern to post-modern urban design

 - Place making and the role of public space